 And before those Shabbat dinners, during the silent Amidah prayer that was near the end of services, my every cell would vibrate during the last paragraph.
 “Open my heart to Your Torah, and let my soul eagerly pursue Your commandments,” I read aloud in a whisper, begged.
 I would place a hand on my heart—something I still sometimes do when I read that passage.
 “That Your beloved ones may be delivered, help with Your right hand and answer me.
 Do it for the sake of Your Name, do it for the sake of Your right hand, do it for the sake of Your Torah, do it for the sake of Your holiness.
 May the words of my mouth and the meditation of my heart be acceptable before You, Lord, my Strength and my Redeemer.”

 I’m not sure what happened.
 Or rather, what un-happened.
 Over the years, I somehow muddled what I had so powerfully found.
 There was no one moment, no popping of a bubble.
 The beauty led to belief and the belief led to practice and the practice led to years-long waterfalls of angst.
-The process seems to have been cumulative: instead of one aspect replacing the other—practice replacing belief and angst replacing practice— everything seemed to be present at once, practice and hesitation and belief and doubt and angst and even moments of awe.
+The process seems to have been cumulative: instead of one aspect replacing the other—practice replacing belief and angst replacing practice—everything is present at once, practice and hesitation and belief and doubt and angst and even moments of awe.
 As my father always says of his experience as an immigrant, I can’t return to how I was before, and I also haven’t been able to maintain a feeling of ease in my current life.
-Honestly, I’m embarrassed to catch up with my rabbi whom I still adore; convinced he’ll see immediately that somewhere along the way I lost track of my relationship with God.
+Honestly, I’m embarrassed to catch up with my rabbi whom I still adore; I’m convinced he’ll see immediately that somewhere along the way I lost track of my relationship with God.